Wayne Fishell, CPE

 Graduate, Aesthetics Institute of Portland (OR)

 Let's face it: some of us end up with a lot more body hair than we would like.
-With so many products on the market making lofty claims about removing unwanted hair it can become very overwhelming.
-Laser hair removal, waxing, threading, sugaring, depilatory creams, etc. While they may offer a temporary reprieve, none of them are permanent.
+With so many products and services on the market making lofty claims about removing unwanted hair, it can be overwhelming.
+Laser hair removal, waxing, threading, sugaring, depilatory creams, etc. - while they may offer a temporary reprieve, none of them are permanent.

 Understanding the personal effect unwanted body hair can have, I have worked to create a friendly and compassionate practice, regardless of who you are, how you identify, or the reason you are seeking hair removal.
 I am here to help you achieve a permanent hair removal solution.

-Don't hesitate to reach out to me with any questions and to set up a consultation!
+Don't hesitate to reach out to me with any questions!

 What is Electrolysis?

 Electrolysis is the only FDA-approved method of providing permanent removal of unwanted hair.

 The practice started in 1875 when its inventor was looking for a way to remove ingrown eyelashes.
 It has been helping people for well over one hundred and forty-five years.